CodeWithKyrian/transformers-php/docs/configuration.md

 # Configuration

-You can configure Transformers PHP for your specific use case.
+You can configure TransformersPHP for your specific use case.
 This page provides an overview of the available configuration options.

 ## Overview

-Configuring Transformers PHP involves setting parameters such as the cache directory, the remote host for downloading models, and the remote path template.
+Configuring TransformersPHP involves setting parameters such as the cache directory, the remote host for downloading models, and the remote path template.
 These settings allow you to tailor how and where models are stored and retrieved.

 ```php